pipefunc/pipefunc/docs/source/faq.md

 `pipefunc` supports type checking for function arguments and outputs using Python type hints.
 It ensures that the output of one function matches the expected input types of the next function in the pipeline.
+This is crucial for maintaining data integrity and catching errors early in pipeline-based workflows.

 ### Basic type checking

-Here's an example of `pipefunc` raising a `TypeError` when the input types don't match:
+Here's an example of `pipefunc` raising a `TypeError` when the types don't match:

 ```{code-cell} ipython3
 :tags: [raises-exception]